hlk-1135/object-CXR/README.md

 > ### Note:
 > Our annotations use a Cartesian pixel coordinate system, with the origin (0,0) in the upper left corner.
 The x coordinate extends from left to right; the y coordinate extends downward.

+## Download
+The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC)

 ## Evaluation
 We use two metrics to evaluate the classification and localization performance of foreign objects detection on chest X-rays: Area Under Curve (AUC) and  Free-response Receiver Operating Characteristic (FROC).